BOARD OF DIRECTORS

 Eric grew up in the Roseburg / Glide areas and has a passion for growing and developing programs which impact student growth.
 He has been teaching at Melrose Elementary School as the Developmental Learning Specialist - Special Education since 2015.
 He also was a student participant in the 2003 Student Exchange Program between Roseburg, OR and Shobu, Japan.

-Currently, RSC has NO vacancy on the Board of Directors
+Currently, RSC has one vacancy on the Board of Directors